flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ### Rows with missing groups

-If the grouping key of some grouping criteria is `null` or `undefined` for a row.
-Then the grid will consider that this row do not have a value for those groups and will inline it for those groups.
+If the grouping key of a grouping criteria is `null` or `undefined` for a row, the grid will consider that this row do not have a value for this group. and will inline it for those groups.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsRowsWithMissingGroups.js", "bg": "inline", "defaultCodeOpen": false}}